Marcus-Son/The_Construction_of_Classification_model_of_machinery_oil_conditions/README.md

-# The Construction of Classification model of machinery oil conditions
+# Construction of a Classification model for machinery oil conditions

 ## Background